demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

 ## Handling Signup Form POST request

-To handle the POST request during the signup form submission, we need to have a WebPart configured.
+To handle the POST request during the signup form submission, we have to make some changes.

-On the same path `/signup` we need to have one WebPart for serving the signup page in response to GET request and an another for the POST request.
+For the GET request on the `/signup` path, we are serving the signup page.
+And for the POST request, we need a function to handle the POST request.

 ```fsharp
 // FsTweet.Web/UserSignup.fs